tkent198/modRSW_EnKF/README.md

 # modRSW_EnKF
 ## An idealised convective-scale forecast-assimilation framework

-This repository aims to facilitate the transfer of knowledge and continued use of a basic convective-scale forecast -assimilation system.
+This repository aims to facilitate the transfer of knowledge and continued use of a basic convective-scale forecast -assimilation system developed during TK's PhD (Kent 2016).
 The forecast component comes from an idealised fluid model of convective-scale Numerical Wather Prediction (modRSW; Kent et al. 2017) and the assimilation algorithm is the perturbed-observation Ensemble Kalman Filter (EnKF).
-This source code was developed during TK's PhD (Kent 2016), a pdf is available [here](http://etheses.whiterose.ac.uk/17269/).

-The following document should contain sufficient instruction for users to implement and adapt the source code (briefly comprising Python scripts for the numerical solver, idealised forecast-assimilation routines, plotting and data analysis).
+The following document should contain sufficient instruction for users to download, implement and adapt the source code, which briefly comprises Python scripts for the numerical solver, idealised forecast-assimilation routines, plotting and data analysis.

 ***CAVEAT: this is not a black-box model and should accordingly be used with care and curiosity!***